commonsguy/cwac-saferoom/README-original.markdown

 The AndroidX edition of CWAC-SafeRoom supports `2.0.1` of `androidx.sqlite:sqlite-framework` and should be updated to support newer versions of AndroidX over time.

+In terms of Android versions:

+- Version 1.3.0 of the AndroidX SafeRoom requires API Level 16 or higher

+- Other versions of SafeRoom require API Level 15 or higher

 ## Tests

 This project has two sources of tests.
 Some are local to the project.
 The